Maxi0427/ESE5190-Lab2B/lab/part2/Readme.md

 }
 ```
 ## Function
-Record at a least a few seconds of button input to your RP2040.<br>
+Record 10 seconds of button input to your RP2040.<br>
 Replay a recorded sequence on your NeoPixel.<br>
 Loop a recording.<br>